Ja'Lynn Polk

-Ja'Lynn Polk (born April 11, 2002) is an American professional football wide receiver for the New Orleans Saints of the National Football League (NFL).
-He played college football at Texas Tech and Washington, finishing as the runner-up with the latter in the 2024 national championship.
-Polk was drafted 37th overall in the 2024 NFL draft by the New England Patriots.
+Ja'Lynn Polk (born April 11, 2002) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football at Texas Tech and Washington before being selected 37th overall in the 2024 NFL draft by the New England Patriots.
+Polk was also a member of the New Orleans Saints.

 Early life

 Polk attended Lufkin High School in Lufkin, Texas.
 During his career, he had 131 receptions for 2,412 yards and 24 touchdowns.
 He committed to Texas Tech University to play college football.

 College career

 Polk played at Texas Tech for one season in 2020, starting seven of 10 games, recording 28 receptions for 264 yards and two touchdowns.
 In 2021, he transferred to the University of Washington.
 He played in only three games with two starts his first year at Washington due to injury and finished with five receptions for 114 yards and a touchdown.
 Polk spent 2022 as the team's third receiver behind Rome Odunze and Jalen McMillan.
 He finished the year with 41 receptions for 694 yards and six touchdowns.
 He returned to Washington in 2023.
 In the 2023 season, he had seven games with over 100 receiving yards.
 In the College Football Playoffs Semifinal against Texas, he had five receptions for 122 yards in the 37–31 win.
 He finished with 69 receptions for 1,159 yards and nine touchdowns.
 After the 2024 CFP National Championship, Polk declared for the NFL Draft.